syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 {% endhighlight %}
 {% endtabs %}

-## Get the visible rows and columns index
+## Retrieve the indices of visible rows and columns

 In the SfDataGrid, you can obtain the starting and ending indices of the visible rows using the `DataGridController.getVisibleRowStartIndex` and `DataGridController.getVisibleRowEndIndex` methods, respectively, by specifying the needed `RowRegion`.
 Similarly, for the visible columns, you can retrieve the starting and ending indices using the `DataGridController.getVisibleColumnStartIndex` and `DataGridController.getVisibleColumnEndIndex` methods, respectively.